serverless/dashboard/docs/glossary.md

 # Metrics
 [Metrics](product/metrics.md) are numerical data about the performance of your applications or its underlying infrastructure.
-These metrics are collected by the [Serverless Runtime OTEL extension](product/runtime.md) during an invocation but are ingested and store seperately from a Traces, and Logs.
+These metrics are collected by the [Serverless Console Extension](platform/extension.md) during an invocation but are ingested and store seperately from a Traces, and Logs.
 For more details about Metrics see the [product/metrics.md] section.